Bledixon/dpp_documentation/my_project/my_project.md

 The main job of the mega is to enable the solenoid; activating the motor to coil up the string which brings the plate to a certain position; deactivate the solenoid to hold the plate; rotate the motor in the opposit direction to unwind the string to avoid that the motor will be draged by the plate, and wait until the uno sends a signal to start the catapult process which enables the solenoid and shoots the plate upwards.
 The base input is to send a HIGH signal over a digital output to the solenoid to enable it.
 To turn the motor the four output pins need to be set to a predefined configuration of HIGH and LOW which leads to a left or right rotation.
 The ENA and ENB decide how fast the motor is rotating.
 To avoid a abrupt start and stop the values of ENA and ENB are in-/decreased with a for loop.
 The duration of the motor is set by a time limit.

 #### Contingency plan
-Notfallplan
+While building combining the components and create one code a problem occured.
+The communication between both arduinos stopped working.
+Although it worked before in the combined version a error occured and it was not possible to send data from one arduino to the other one.
+Even with the base version of just setting a digital output.
+Therefore, a new solution was need.
+A button was the simpliest way to demonstrate the funcionality of the system.
+With this new element the behavior of the code from the Mega changed just slightly.
+Instead of waiting at the signal from the Uno, now the button is used to represent this communication.
+When it is pressed the solenoid is activated and the platform is able to move upwards.

+Another problem was, that normally a gear is used to mount an object to the shaft of the motor.
+We could not get a gear for our project.
+Therfore, we needed to think about a solution to mount our winch to the motor.
+Our first idea was to design a wench in a 3D programm like Fusion and print it with a 3d printer.
+We withdrawed this idea because we had no 3D printer in reach.
+Another idea was to craft something on our own.
+We took a regular plastic bottle and cut off the bottleneck.
+A soldering iron was used to create a hole into the bottle cap.
+To create the winch cardboard and foam rubber was cutted into circles and glued to the bottleneck.
+To mount the string to the bottleneck a hole was created with the soldering iron.
+The string is pushed through the hole and fixed with a washer (Beilagscheibe).
+At the end the bottlecap was assembled to the motor shaft and the bottleneck to the cap.

 #### Building the box

-- final prototype
-- anleitung wie man es baut, code einbauen und schaltplan werweis auf materials

-- Box bauen
+- Box bauen      Kössi

 ## Materials and tools

-What materials and hardware did you use in your iterations and your final prototypes?
-Did you modify any ready-made devices?
-Did you build it from scratch?
-What tools did you use to implement your prototype?

 The main materials for this project were reused.
-All the components from the box where made out of wood which we already had at home such as from old chairs, shelves and fance.
+All the components from the box where made out of wood which we already had at home such as from old chairs, shelves and a fance.
 A list of all components used are displayed in the table below:

 Material liste